rook/rook/design/security-model.md

   namespace: rook-system
 ```

-When the cluster admin create a new Rook cluster they do so by adding a namespace and the rook cluster spec:
+When the cluster admin create a new Ceph cluster they do so by adding a namespace and the rook cluster spec:

 ```
 apiVersion: v1